opencog/atomspace/opencog/README.md

 <dt>atomspace  <dd>The in-RAM database or "symbol table" that holds
                    atoms.
-It assures that only one version of any given atom can ever be found.
+It assures that only one version of any given atom can ever be found in an AtomSpace.

 <dt>persist    <dd>Methods for communication between servers, also,
-                   saving/restoring the atomspace to databases.
+                   saving/restoring the AtomSpace to disk/databases.

 <dt>query      <dd>Pattern matching for the atomspace.
 Allows for
                    specific patterns to be extracted from the atomspace.